malinlarsson/courses/Metagenomics/1711/tutorial.md

 #### Alternate assembly.

 So some assemblies are OK, some are not ... we can now make some other assemblies.
-We could normalise the reads to remove micro-diversity and errors.
+We could normalize the reads to remove micro-diversity and errors.
 We could split the reads into different subsets (e.g. eukaryotic and prokarotic for example).
 Or coassemble multiple libraries together.

 > Discuss some strategies, and make an other assembly.
 > Run the mapping and the `python`-script once it is done